system-zero/system-zero/README.md

   - a shell
-    state: don't never tried to work with it, as there are other areas to dedicate attention (it is not a priority, as might change direction)
+    state: don't never tried to work with it, as there are other areas to dedicate attention (it is not a priority, as the direction might change)

    sources:
    [document](data/docs/zs.md)